John Constable: The 'Six-Footers'

+In 1817 Constable started work on his most ambitious project to date.
 The picture was Flatford Mill (Scene on a Navigable River).
-It was the largest canvas of a working scene on the River Stour that he had worked on to date and the largest he would ever complete largely outdoors.
+It was the largest painting of a rural scene that he had done to date and the largest he would ever complete largely outdoors.
 Constable was determined to paint on a larger scale, his objective not only to attract more attention at the Royal Academy exhibitions but also, it seems, to project his ideas about landscape on a scale more in keeping with the achievements of the classical landscape painters he so admired.
 Although Flatford Mill failed to find a buyer when it was exhibited at the Royal Academy in 1817, its fine and intricate execution drew much praise, encouraging Constable to move on to the even larger canvases that were to follow.